 I didn’t know the answer to those questions, and figured that the one way to find out was to take up Ed’s offer.
 So once I had finished my breakfast and washed my bowl, I retreated to my room to scribble Eddie a response.
 I borrowed Ivy’s owl to send it off, and proceeded to get ready for work.
 I was rostered at the Three Broomsticks today, and then due at the Malfoys’ tonight.
 A firm desk and a consistent work schedule seemed pretty desirable in that moment.

 Come Monday, I got up bright and early and dressed carefully.
-Ivy had informed me the night before that I could not, in fact, show up to work in a pair of sunshine yellow heels, so it was with a sad heart that I borrowed a pair of boring black pumps from the healer-to-be.
+Ivy had informed me the night before that I could not, in fact, show up to work in my flaking green doc martens, so it was with a sad heart that I borrowed a pair of boring black pumps from the healer-to-be.
 To go with the dreary shoes was a plain dark blue dress and stockings.
 My hair was up.
 I felt old.